Cross-Platform User Interfaces with Xamarin.Forms

 The preview edition of Charles Petzold's upcoming book Creating Mobile Apps with Xamarin.Forms is available as a free download to help you get started with Xamarin.Forms!

-Check out Xamarin.Forms running on Windows Store apps!
-Add projects that run on Windows 8.1 and Windows Phone 8.1 to your existing Xamarin.Forms solutions.
+Check out Xamarin.Forms running on Windows!
+Add projects that run on Windows 8.1, Windows Phone 8.1, and the Universal Windows Platform to your existing Xamarin.Forms solutions.

 Is Xamarin.Forms right for your project?

 Either way, you'll get fully native apps with shared business logic using C# and the .NET framework.

 The documents in this section show you how to build cross-platform apps using Xamarin.Forms.

 This document introduces the basics of Xamarin.Forms development and covers creating and running your first application, and extending the application to include multiple screens.

 Working with Xamarin.Forms user interface controls like ListView, TableView, and WebView.

 Taking advantage of platform-specific features with Xamarin.Forms, such as styling iOS applications and incorporating the latest iOS 9 features, and updating Android apps to use Material Design.